simov/express-admin/markdown/shell.md

 The `-v` flag that you're passing to the Express Admin app means that you are running the admin in `development` mode.
 In this mode the authentication and the database record updates are disabled.

+You can also pass the `-l` flag which will log out all sql queries that Express Admin make for you.

 ####Forever